GiuliaMar02/newproject/prompts.md

 This method encourages the model to "think aloud," reasoning step-by-step before giving a final answer.
 It helps improve the quality of responses, especially when dealing with complex or historical topics like **commissions** involving multiple figures.

-This approach was particularly effective with stronger models such as GPT-4.
+This approach is particularly effective with stronger models such as GPT-4.
 As shown below, [ChatGPT](https://chat.openai.com/) provided a more coherent and historically grounded answer compared to [Gemini](https://gemini.google.com/).

 ---